Lyydiah/alx-system_engineering-devops/0x00-shell_basics/README.md

 To delete the file betty inside /tmp/my_first_directory To delete the directory my_first_directory that is in the /tmp directory To change the working directory to the previous one
+To list all contents of current directory, parent working directory and /boot directory